 In contrast, sautéing can destroy many nutrients, which is why I skip sautéing the aromatics.
 Instead, I enhance the flavor with my fresh green yogurt sauce.
 This not only adds a burst of freshness but also includes fermented foods, which are great for supporting a healthy gut!
 Nutrient preservation is more about cooking time than temperature, which is why this 6-minute recipe is packed with nutrients.

-This Instant Pot Lentil Quinoa Curry was inspired by my Anti-inflammatory High-Protein Savory Oatmeal recipe, as well as this 20-minute Chickpea and Lentil Curry.
+This Instant Pot Lentil Quinoa Curry was inspired by my Anti-inflammatory High-Protein Savory Oatmeal recipe, this 30-gram Protein Lentil Quinoa Salad, as well as this 20-minute Chickpea and Lentil Curry.
 For an incredibly easy and delicious Instant Pot (or stovetop) weeknight dinner, try my High-Protein Pasta Sauce recipe.

 Jump to: